Board Members

 Connecticut State Director

 Angela Li is the co-head of the Hotchkiss Humane Society, the animal advocacy organization at her school dedicated to fundraising for local and international causes and spreading awareness on animal welfare related issues.
 Serving as a volunteer administrative assistant for Animal Wellness Action has allowed her to gain firsthand experience with policy, from collaborating with nonprofits nationwide to writing op-eds and working with legislators.
-In college, she hopes to major in English while dedicating a large amount of time to advocating for animal justice and learning effective means to do so.

 (continued)